 The Suntory Hall opened in 1986 as Tokyo's first dedicated concert hall.
-Performances by leading musicians from Japan and overseas are performed in two halls, Main Hall with a vineyard style, praised as "a jewel box of sound" by world-renowned conductor Herbert von Karajan, and Blue Rose (Small Hall) which gives the space a warm sound and atmosphere and the audience can feel close to the performers.
+Performances by leading musicians from Japan and overseas are performed in two halls, The Main Hall with a vineyard style, praised as "a jewel box of sound" by world-renowned conductor Herbert von Karajan, and Blue Rose (Small Hall) which gives the space a warm sound and atmosphere and the audience can feel close to the performers.
 Every year, Suntory Hall holds approximately 600 events by world's top artists from home and abroad, and welcomes approximately 600,000 visitors.
-Even during pandemic of Covid-19, Suntory Hall strived to have concerts enhancing the precautious measures for infectious diseases based on the idea of enriching peoples' lives through music.
 In September 2021, visitors to Suntory Hall hit 20 million since its opening.
 In 2021, we opened the "Digital Suntory Hall," allowing visitors from all over the world to enjoy Suntory Hall's facilities and concerts beyond distance and time.